What do you think about money?

 Money is the reward for doing the right thing.
 Money is a spiritual reward.
 Of course there is a great stewardship responsibly that has to do with how you spend the money once you’ve made it but that’s another conversation for another time – before you spend the money, you have to make it – but this discussion is on what you contribute to society by making it in the first place.
 You can help build the society even before you start writing checks to charities.
 You can add value to the society just by going to work.

 Is money a spiritual concept then?
 Yes, absolutely.
 Some of the richest people give millions to charities.
 But before they did that, they contributed to the society by doing what they were good at.
 Bill Gates gave us Windows technology that changed the way we work.
 He added something of value for millions of people and when they paid him for it, then he gave back to society through the Bill and Melinda Gates Charity Foundation.
-But he had made our lives better long before he established a charity.
-The money he made from when we bought the computers technology was just how we showed that we appreciated his contribution.
+But he improved human lives long before he established a charity.
+The money he made when we bought his computers technology was how we showed appreciation for his contribution.

 If instead of selling Windows computers to the public, Bill Gates had just made one cool computer that he put on his own desk and looked at it everyday but never shared it with anyone else, he wouldn’t have made any money and we’d also still be using typewriters and word processors in our offices.
 Making money, then, means you’ve contributed something other people consider valuable.

 Take the subway in NYC any evening and you’ll probably encounter a group of kids dancing in the cars – some straphangers find them interesting and entertaining and they reward them with dollar bills.
 They are making money by adding value to the society.
 Because I personally hate the loud music and the acrobatics on the train, I show my disapproval by not giving money.
 By withholding my dollar, I am saying I don’t find value in your performance – it hasn’t done any good for me.